Dog Won’t Eat Food but Eats Treats? Here's What to Do

 - Diseases of the gastrointestinal (GI) tract include infections of the bacterial, viral, or parasitic variety.
 Examples of infections are hookworms, roundworms, whipworms, and viruses, such as coronavirus or parvovirus.
 Additional diseases of the GI tract include tumors, such as cancer, ulcerations, inflammatory diseases, food allergies, ingestion of indigestible objects that cause a “foreign body”, ingestion of spoiled food or trash, or even changes in food.
 Diseases of the mouth, such as bad teeth or ulcerations, can also cause pain and lack of appetite.

-- Liver Diseases – The liver is an organ in the abdomen (belly) whose main job is to filter body wastes and toxins from the bloodstream.
+- Liver Diseases – The liver is an organ in the abdomen (belly) that filters body wastes and toxins from the bloodstream.
 When the liver isn’t working properly, toxins can build up causing nausea and inappetence.
 Many dogs will be lethargic and/or have additional symptoms, such as vomiting and diarrhea.

 - Diseases of the liver include hepatitis, cirrhosis, liver cancer, toxic reactions from drug therapies, and congenital problems, such as a Portosystemic Shunt.